CiscoSecurity/tr-05-serverless-relay/README.md

 [AWS Environment Variables](aws/EnvironmentVariables.md) guide on passing arbitrary environment variables to Lambdas.

-4. The command will also build the links to the SecureX Response pages (in all available regions) with the corresponding module creation forms.
+4. The command will also build the links to the SecureX Threat Response pages (in all available regions) with the corresponding module creation forms.
 Select the link corresponding to your SecureX Threat Response region.
 The form there will require you to enter both your Lambda's `URL` and your `JWT` (along with a unique name)